 The next chapter…

 In 2014 the property was purchased to it’s entirety and transformed into the beautiful venue space it is today.
 Pure Catering were lucky enough to cross paths with the owners of this beautiful space in 2016 when we were sourced to provide catering for a wedding there.
-The wedding was a huge success and our relationship with the Golders became a part of our every day operations.
+The wedding was a huge success and our relationship with the owners of High Church became a part of our every day operations.
 We signed the dotted line in September 2016 and since then we have been creating celebrations, weddings, parties and everything between.
 This space is our second home, we love it, and we love creating memories within it, and adding to the long and happy history of this gorgeous space.